 say it’s important to learn about personal finance while in high school or college.

 Financial education is undertaught in schools - this has led to a financial literacy crisis for students and adults alike.
-The 5 Buckets Foundation believes that we can make the most impact working with students and young adults as they begin their personal finance journeys.
-In addition, our mission dictates that we expand our services to other demographics such as working professionals, veterans, and local nonprofits.
+The 5 Buckets Foundation believes that we can make the most impact working with people as they begin their personal finance journeys, with a focus on underserved communities.
+We are partnering with schools, nonprofits, veterans groups, and organizations throughout the Bay Area to deliver financial education workshops.

 Of students and young adults surveyed ...

 say they would know where to begin with their financial literacy education.

 The 5 Buckets Foundation has established a committed and passionate national leadership board who share a single-minded vision that we can create meaningful financial education for all.Meet Our Team

 The officers, directors, committee members, employees, and persons served by this corporation shall be selected entirely on a nondiscriminatory basis with respect to age, sex, race, religion, national origin, and sexual orientation.
 It is the policy of The Five Buckets Foundation not to discriminate on the basis of race, creed, ancestry, marital status, gender, sexual orientation, age, physical disability, veteran’s status, political service or affiliation, color, religion, or national origin.